atreids/atOS/README.md

 Tiny (bootloader sized) program built for fun.

+## Dependencies

+- NASM - To compile assembly into machine code.
+- Qemu - If you want to run on emulated hardware.
+Alternatively, if you have a real floppy, you could write the bootloader and kernel to it and boot on real hardware! :D

 ## Commands

 - `make build` Compile assembly file into binary + write to virtual floppy disk.